Reniori/pulze-mini-tone-generator/README.md

 ## The story

-I'm a photographer and hobbyist builder in Los Angeles.
+I'm a photographer and instrument builder in Los Angeles.
 I have no coding background.
 Across this entire project I never wrote a line of code — every Python script, every byte-level decode, every catalog patch in this repo was written by Claude.
 What I supplied was the device, the evidence, the methodology, the musical judgment, and the stubbornness.

 It started as a personal need.
-The Pulze Mini sits in my own custom guitar rig (the Busketeer 9000, a guitar with 5 pickups across piezo and magnetic, optical phase and gain whammy, 19k Super humbucker configuration, onboard precussion elements, magnetic phase interaction like the red special, 2 active circuits, 1 passive circuit, and EP > COMP > TS > MUFF > QDD > LOOP > Pulze signal chain, and more), the device has 200 preset slots, and the official editing path is a phone app that moves one knob at a time.
+The Pulze Mini sits in my own custom guitar rig (the Busketeer 9000, a Traveler Mod-X-platform guitar with 5 pickups across piezo and magnetic, a 19k Super humbucker configuration, magnetic phase interaction like the Red Special, an optical phase-and-gain whammy, onboard percussion elements, 2 active circuits and 1 passive circuit with treble shaping and optical presence stages, and an onboard EP > COMP > TS > MUFF > QDD > LOOP > Pulze signal chain, and more), the device has 200 preset slots, and the official editing path is a phone app that moves one knob at a time.
 I wanted a library organized the way I think, and there was no programmatic way to make presets — the `.prst` format had no public documentation anywhere.
-What came out of solving that personal problem is general: acomplete white-box model of the device that can compose any tone for anyone.
+What came out of solving that personal problem is general: a complete white-box model of the device that can compose any tone for anyone.

 So the question became: can a non-programmer reverse-engineer a proprietary binary format using an AI as the hands?
 The honest answer, twenty-some chat sessions later, is